dask/dask/docs/source/bag.rst

    >>> b = db.from_hdfs('/user/username/data/2015/06/', hdfs=hdfs)

-If the input is a directory then we return all data underneath that directory and all subdirectories.
+If the input is a directory, then we return all data underneath that directory and all subdirectories.

-This uses WebHDFS to pull data from HDFS and so only works if that is enabled.
+This uses WebHDFS to pull data from HDFS, and so only works if that is enabled.
 It does not require your computer to actually be on HDFS, merely that you have network access.
 Data will be downloaded to memory, decompressed, used, and cleaned up as necessary.